Review of 18 U.S.C. § 2252 Federal Laws and Defenses

 Early Case Intervention and Important Defense Strategy Decisions

-Obviously, you want to get an attorney on the case right away.
+You want to get an attorney on the case right away.
 I contact any prosecutor who might be involved.
-I contact anyone associated with the case, whether it be the agents or police, and I find out what the investigation is all about.
+I contact anyone associated with the patient, whether the agents or police, and I find out what the investigation is about.

 What are the Best Legal Defenses?